flatlayer/flatlayer/README.md

 ---

 Thank you for using Flatlayer CMS!
-We hope it serves your content management needs effectively.
+We hope it serves your content management and API needs effectively.